Please visit our online dancewear store to find required and optional items for your dancer's class(es): https://www.shopnimbly.com/synergydanceco

 Jazz Dress Code: The “Jazz Base” is a leotard, tights, and tan jazz shoes.
 Hair should be worn up and securely fastened.
 Optional items such as dance sweaters, dance shorts, or dance pants are allowed at the discretion of the teacher.
 It is important to make sure the student wears the "Jazz Base" so that if optional dancewear items are requested to be taken off (so that the teacher may properly instruct the dancer's technical alignments), the student will be comfortable, prepared, and ready to participate.

 Tap Dress Code: The “Tap Base” is a leotard, tights, and black tap shoes.
-Students may wear optional dance pants, dance shorts, or sweaters over their tap base.
+Students may wear optional dance sweaters, dance shorts, or dance pants over their tap base.

 Acro Dress Code: Dancers are barefoot, and attire should be tight fitting.
-Snug unitards, leotards, and optional fitted bike shorts or leggings are recommended (boys may wear snug shorts and a pocketless t-shirt neatly tucked in).
+Snug unitards, leotards, and optional fitted bike shorts or leggings are recommended.
 No loose clothing, t-shirts, “sweats,” or skirts.
 Hair should be tightly secured and pulled back from the face (low ponytails/French braids are perfect).
 Dancers should wear no buns, metal hair clips, or bobby pins that could “hurt” when rolled on.
 All jewelry, apart from stud earrings, must be removed.

-Hip-Hop, Lyric & Contemporary, Musical Theater, and Pom Dress Code: Please see the “Jazz Base.”
+Dress Code for all other Youth, Jr., & Teen classes, including Hip-Hop, Lyric & Contemporary, Musical Theater, and Pom: Please see the “Jazz Dress Code.”

-Lyric & Contemporary Dress Code for Jr./Teen: Please see the “Jazz Base.”
+Lyric & Contemporary Dress Code for Teen: Please see the “Jazz Dress Code.”
 Dancers may also utilize nude foot undies.